paulchyz/OCI_Streaming_Pipeline/README.md

 * Oracle Object Storage
 * Oracle Service Connector Hub
 * Oracle Streaming
-* Oracle Virtual Cloud Network, Subnet
+* Oracle Virtual Cloud Network & Subnet

 ## Terraform Stack Deployment
 Follow these steps to deploy the streaming pipeline Terraform Stack on OCI.
 Before beginning, ensure that you have satisfied the prerequisites listed above.